handsontable/handsontable/docs/content/guides/columns/column-filter.md

 You can control filtering at the grid's runtime by using Handsontable's [hooks](@/guides/getting-started/events-and-hooks.md) and [API methods](@/api/filters.md#methods).
 This allows you to enable or disable filtering based on specific conditions.
-For instance, you may create a UI outside of the grid to manage its filtering behavior.
+For example, you may create a user interface outside of the grid to manage Handsontable's filtering behavior.

 ### Enable or disable filtering programmatically